hyprwm/hyprland-wiki/pages/Getting Started/Installation.md

 If you decide to use the `git` version, you can use the [Chaotic Aur](https://aur.chaotic.cx/) to get pre-built binaries.

+In case of errors you can downgrade easily with [downgrade](https://github.com/archlinux-downgrade/downgrade).

 {{% /details %}}

 {{% details title="Nix" closed="true" %}}